richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

         complete and accurate specification of the standard, including all necessary diagrams and illustrations.

-The status of Internet protocol and service specifications is summarized periodically in an RFC entitled "Internet Official Protocol Standards" [STDIDX].
-This RFC shows the level of maturity and other helpful information for each Internet protocol or service specification (see {{sec3}}).

 Some RFCs document Internet Standards.
 These RFCs form the 'STD' subseries of the RFC series {{?RFC1311}}.
 When a specification has been adopted as an Internet Standard, it is given the additional label